ryuka-dev/ryuka-sulfur-mods/The Dragonblade/readme.md

 → Dash Strike
 ```

-The mod does not hardcode `LeftShift`, mouse buttons, or controller buttons.
+The mod does not hardcode `F`, `LeftShift`, mouse buttons, or controller buttons.

 It uses the game's own input actions, so it should respect key rebinding and controller input better than raw key checks.